ADVRHumanoids/nicla_vision_ros/README.md

 **Note:** binary package will be released soon for ROS Noetic!

 # Usage
-Follow the following two steps for enjoying your Arduino Nicla Vision board with ROS.
+Follow the below two steps for enjoying your Arduino Nicla Vision board with ROS!
 ### 1. Run the ROS package
 -  Launch the package:
     ```bash
     $ roslaunch nicla_vision_ros nicla_receiver.launch receiver_ip:="x.x.x.x" connection_type:="tcp/udp" <optional arguments>
     ```
-    Set the `receiver_ip` with the IP address of your ROS-running machine.
+    - Set the `receiver_ip` with the IP address of your ROS-running machine.
         You can get this IP address by executing the following command:
         ```bash
         $ ifconfig
         ```
         and taking the "inet" address under the "enp" voice.
-    Set the socket type to be used, either TCP or UDP (connection_type:="tcp" or "udp").
+    - Set the socket type to be used, either TCP or UDP (`connection_type:="tcp"` or `"udp"`).

-    Furthermore, using the `<optional arguments>`, you can decide which sensor to be streamed in ROS (e.g. `enable_imu:=true enable_range:=true enable_audio:=false enable_audio_stamped:=false enable_camera_compressed:=true enable_camera_raw:=false`) and on which socket port (default `receiver_port:=8002`).
+    Furthermore, using the `<optional arguments>`, you can decide:
+    - which sensor to be streamed in ROS

+      (e.g. `enable_imu:=true enable_range:=true enable_audio:=true enable_audio_stamped:=false enable_camera_compressed:=true enable_camera_raw:=true`), and
+    - on which socket port (default `receiver_port:=8002`).

     Once you run it, you will be ready for receiving the sensors data transmitted by the board, so now you can move ahead to point **[2.
 Arduino Nicla Vision setup](#2-arduino-nicla-vision-setup)**.

-- For simulating the Arduino Niclaa Vision in Gazebo and Rviz:
+- For simulating the Arduino Nicla Vision in Gazebo and Rviz:
      ```bash
     $ roslaunch nicla_vision_ros nicla_sim.launch <optional arguments>
     ```
-    Using the `<optional arguments>`, you can decide if to run the simulation in gazebo or in rviz, and which sensor to simulate (everything set to true as default).
+    Using the `<optional arguments>`, you can decide if to run the simulation in Gazebo or in Rviz, and which sensor to simulate (everything set to true as default).

 ### 2. Arduino Nicla Vision setup
-Turn on your Arduino Nicla Vision, after having completed its setup following the steps in the [Nicla Vision Drivers repository](https://github.com/ADVRHumanoids/nicla_vision_drivers.git).
+After having completed the setup steps in the [Nicla Vision Drivers repository](https://github.com/ADVRHumanoids/nicla_vision_drivers.git), just turn on your Arduino Nicla Vision.
 When you power on your Arduino Nicla Vision, it will automatically connect to the network and it will start streaming to your ROS-running machine.

+**Note:** Look at the LED of your board!
+The first seconds (about 15 sec) after having turned it on, the LED should be Blue.
+When the board is correctly connected and it is streaming, the LED will turn off.
+If you are having connection issues, the LED will be Blue again.
+If during execution you see a Green LED, it is for unforseen errors.
+If during execution you see a Red LED, it is for memory errors (usually picture quality too high).

 # Video Demonstration